tmalsburg/helm-bibtex/README.md

 helm-bibtex
 ===========

-A helm source for searching entries in a BibTeX bibliography.
+A helm source for managing BibTeX bibliographies.

 ## Key features: